GLAM-Workbench/glam-workbench.github.io/docs/get-involved/index.md

 If you notice something that could be improved on this site, you can submit changes or additions.
 [See the documentation](editing-documentation.md) for more information.

+## Contribute code

+If you want to improve the GLAM Workbench's Jupyter notebooks, or add new notebooks to an existing repository, you can [contribute your own code](contribute-code.md).

 ## Develop a new repository

 If you're part of a GLAM organisation that wants to encourage people to explore their collection data, why not develop your very own section of the GLAM Workbench?
 There's a [repository template](https://github.com/GLAM-Workbench/glam-workbench-template) and some [detailed documentation](developing-repositories.md) to get you started.